219 N. Harbor Boulevard,

 1 person favorited this theater

 The Rialto Theater never made it beyond the age of silent movies.
-According to a local history book, the building was used as a movie theater from 1917 to 1927, although another source lists the building as being built in 1905.
+According to a local history book, the building was built in 1905 and used as a movie theater from 1917 to 1927.

-In 1930, the Rialto Theater was converted to a bank with its exterior remodeled to zig-zag moderne, completely unrecognizable from its vintage photographs.
+In 1930, the Rialto Theater was converted to a bank with its exterior remodeled to zig-zag modern style by architects Walker & Eisen, completely unrecognizable from its vintage photographs.
 Having been used in recent years for retail uses, it is now called the Rialto Building and can be seen in downtown Fullerton today.

 Just login to your account and subscribe to this theater